 All this then applies to the web application interface for the end user

 Anchors and tags: We explain everything to you!

 The sensors to be geolocated are tags.
 They are located in areas covered by anchors and a border router.

-The tag measures the distances between it and the different anchors and transmits this information to the border router.
+The tag, whose position is unknown, measures the distances between it and the different anchors and transmits this information to the border router.
 The latter pushes this data to the geolocation server.
 This entity is in charge of applying “trilateration” algorithms to determine the positioning of the tag.
 The processed data is then provided to the application server.

-To cover a 10,000m² area of an industrial building, at least 5 anchors are required to avoid any loss of measurement.
-If the building is complex, it will be preferable to increase the density of the network.
+To cover an area of 10,000m² of an industrial building, a minimum of 5 anchors is required to avoid any loss of measurement.
+If the building is complex, it will be preferable to densify the network.
 This depends essentially on the structure of the building.